 Instructions

-- When it is 80% done, add the enoki mushrooms and scallions.
-Do not overcook the meat.
+- When the meat is 70-80% done, add the onion and scallions.

 I really enjoy your videos and I decided to make this Korean BBQ recipe today for the first time.
 It was absolutely phenomenal.
 I added green pepper to the sauté and enjoyed over rice.
 Thank you so much for sharing your gifts with the world. 🙂